chauff/cse1500-web-transcripts/_lectures/sessions.md

 **Persistent cookies** on the other hand remain intact after the browser is closed, they are **stored on disk**.
 They do have a maximum age and are send back from client to server only as long as they are **valid**.
 They are valid when they have not yet exceeded their maximum age.

 *Note: modern browsers offer to **restore** the session after a browser crash.
 In this case, transient cookies are often restored as well as the browser session is continued.
-This though is implemented inconsistently across different browers.*
+This though is implemented inconsistently across different browsers.*

 ### Cookie fields